BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/type-hierarchy-api.md

 # Type hierarchy

-The type hierarchy is a signleton entity that defines a mapping between concrete types and their abstract types.
+The type hierarchy is a singleton entity that defines a mapping between concrete types and their abstract types.

 @@@ note { .tip title="Authorization notes" }